Private Water Supply Wells

 Information about arsenic treatment options is available in an informational brochure from the State Hygienic Laboratory at the University of Iowa.
 The booklet is titled "Well Water Quality and Home Treatment Systems."
 Additional information on home water treatment devices can be obtained from a Water Systems Council information page titled "Drinking Water Treatments."

 All water treatment systems advertised for sale or sold in Iowa must be registered with the Iowa Department of Public Health (IDPH).
-Please visit the following IDPH website for more information.
+Please visit the IDPH web site for more information.
 It is recommended that a licensed plumber install the system and that the water user understand the periodic maintenance and testing that the system requires.
 It is important to consult with a water treatment system sales professional to determine what types (species) of arsenic is present in the well water so that the correct system for arsenic removal is purchased.
-For more information or questions regarding home treatment systems, contact Randy Lane at IDPH, 515-281-5894, firstname.lastname@example.org.
+For more information or questions regarding home treatment systems, contact Randy Lane at IDPH, 515-281-5894, email@example.com.

 Additional information on specific water treatment products is available from the National Sanitation Foundation.

 People can experience adverse health impacts if they are exposed to arsenic levels over a period of years that are significantly above the federal public drinking water standard.
-Individuals who feel they may be experiencing health problems related to arsenic exposure can contact the Iowa Department of Public Health
+Individuals who feel they may be experiencing health problems related to arsenic exposure can contact the Iowa Department of Public Health for additional information.

 The Iowa DNR informational document "Arsenic in Iowa's Drinking Water."